berrybell/PhoneGapTimer/README.md

 ## Features

+- Run one or several timers of predetermined length
 - Get vibration notifications on your phone when the timer reaches zero
 - Turn vibration on/off or set custom length